Top 9 Mysterious Birds

 Chances are you’ve never seen one, and without a keen eye, never will.
 This camouflaged, neo-tropic bird is recognized best for its nighttime growl, “paaaaaawwww!”
 (Listen here).
 Great Potoos remain motionless during the day, mimicking the tree branches to escape predators.
 With nightfall, they come alive to devour insects and small bats.
 Unless you visit the rainforests of Central and South America, where Great Potoos are native, you don’t have to worry about any trees suddenly springing to life in a flurry of feathers.
 For more photos, videos, and sounds click here.

-Kookaburra
+Laughing Kookaburra

 “Hahahaha,” it’s the Laughing Kookaburra!
-These large, Australian kingfishers aren’t just fishermen, they eat frogs, rodents, and even snakes.
+These large, Australian kingfishers aren’t just fishers, they eat frogs, rodents, and even snakes.
 The crepuscular cry of the Laughing Kookaburra has fascinated humans for its similarity to human hysterics.
 Though the chances you’ll see one this Halloween are slim, always remember who gets the last laugh.
 Check out this blog post on Kookaburras.
 Be sure to listen to their call!

 Marabou Stork